Documentation Index

 Changes made to the imported flow don't impact the originally shared flow.

-To share a flow, in the canvas, click the drop-down menu on the right side of your flow name and click the Share option (you can also find this option in the (3-dots) menu for the flow in the Flows page).
+To share a flow, in the canvas, click the cog to the right of your flow name and click the Share option (you can also find this option in the (3-dots) menu for the flow in the Flows page).

 The share option in the kebab menu